 The computer operates either on the external AC power or internal battery power.
+It is suggested that you use AC power when you start up the computer for the very first time.

-CAUTION
+CAUTION: Use only the AC adapter included with your computer.
+Using other AC adapters may damage the computer.

-- Use only the AC adapter included with your computer.
-Using other AC adapters may damage the computer. - Before using your computer with the battery pack installed for the first time, it is highly recommended that you initialize the battery pack. - 1.
-Make sure that the computer is turned off. - 2.
+- 1. Make sure that the computer is turned off. - 2.
 Plug the DC cord of the AC adapter to the power connector on the rear of the computer (1). - 3.
 Plug the female end of the AC power cord to the AC adapter and the male end to an electrical outlet (2).

 4. When the AC adapter is connected, power is being supplied from the electrical outlet to the AC adapter and onto your computer.
+Now, you are ready to turn on the computer.